Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

 We now turn to the components of the second sum in~\eqref{eq:12}.
-Let $i \in \{(1-\cD_2) n+1, ..., (1-\cDTwoBP) n\}$.
+Let $i \in \{(1-\cD_\StR) n+1, \ldots, (1-\cDRelayBP) n\}$.

-The analysis follows in the line of the derivation leading to~\eqref{eq:13}, and we will elaborate only on the differences.
-Recall that each component at indices $i \in \{(1-\cD_2) n+1, ..., (1-\cDTwoBP) n\}$ was discovered in the application of Simplified BP.
-Let $j_1,...,j_{d-1}$ be the indices of the other variable nodes that were connected to a check node by which index $i$ was discovered.
-By nature of the Simplified BP algorithm, these indices necessarily correspond to bits that were discovered at previous iterations of Simplified BP.
-Thus, since we have assumed that the indices $i=1,...,n$ are arranged by the order in which components of $\bYBPtwo$ were discovered by Simplified BP, we have $\{j_1,...,j_{d-1} \} \subset \{1,...,i-1\}$. (a) now follows.
+The analysis follows in lines similar to the derivation leading to~\eqref{eq:13}, and we will elaborate only on the differences.
+Recall that each component at indices $i \in \{(1-\cD_\StR) n+1, \ldots, (1-\cDRelayBP) n\}$ was discovered in the application of Algorithm~\ref{alg:Simplified_BP}.
+Let $j_{i,1},\ldots,j_{i,d-1}$ be the indices of the other variable nodes that were connected to the check node by which index $i$ was discovered.
+By the nature of Algorithm~\ref{alg:Simplified_BP}, these indices necessarily correspond to bits that were discovered previously by the algorithm.
+Thus, since we have assumed that the indices $i=1,\ldots,n$ are arranged by the order in which components of $\bYBPrelay$ were discovered by Algorithm~\ref{alg:Simplified_BP}, we have $\{j_{i,1},\ldots,j_{i,d-1} \} \subseteq \{1,\ldots,i-1\}$. (a) now follows.